 Under Alternative 1, the DVTA would expand in all directions (see Figure 2-5), increasing its total size to approximately 370,903 acres.
-The proposed expansion would overlap portions of the Clan Alpine Mountain Wilderness Study Area (WSA), the Job Peak WSA, the Stillwater Range WSA, and the BLM-proposed Fox Peak Areas of Critical Environmental Concern (ACEC) (proposed under Alternative E of the Carson City District Draft Range Management Plan).
-Under Alternative 1, Congressional withdrawal legislation would remove the WSA designation from those portions of the Clan Alpine WSA, Job Peak WSA, and Stillwater WSA within the DVTA.
-Alternative 1 would also remove a portion of the ACEC designation that is proposed in the Carson City Draft Range Management Plan 2014 (Preferred Alternative E) of the Fox Peak ACEC within the DVTA.
-The BLM would change the boundaries of the Fox Peak ACEC to remove those areas within the DVTA.
+The proposed expansion would overlap portions of the Clan Alpine Mountain WSA, the Job Peak WSA, the Stillwater Range WSA, and the BLM-proposed Fox Peak Areas of Critical Environmental Concern (ACEC) (proposed under Alternative E of the Carson City District Draft Resource Management Plan).
+Under Alternative 1, Congressional withdrawal legislation would remove the WSA designation from those portions of the Clan Alpine WSA, Job Peak WSA, and Stillwater WSA proposed for use in ground training activities within the DVTA.
+Alternative 1 would also remove a portion of the ACEC designation that is proposed in the Carson City Draft Resource Management Plan 2014 (Preferred Alternative E of the Carson City Draft Resource Management Plan) of the proposed Fox Peak ACEC within the DVTA.
+The BLM would change the boundaries of the proposed Fox Peak ACEC to remove those areas within the DVTA.
 The BLM would continue managing the remaining WSA portions of Clan Alpine WSA, Job Peak WSA, and Stillwater Range WSAs.
 These additional withdrawn or acquired lands would be managed in accordance with all applicable regulations as the rest of the DVTA, and would not increase the risk to public health and safety and protection of children.
 Therefore, there would be no significant impact on public health and safety as a result of the withdrawal and acquisition under Alternative 1.